 For example, let’s say you are injured while working in a warehouse.
 You undergo a medical evaluation after exhausting your temporary disability benefits.
 Your doctor believes you are physically unable to return to your pre-injury position as a result of your work-related injuries.
 It’s possible that you could perform other types of work, but your employer is not required to offer you or train you for another position within the company.

 Have you been injured at work?
 If so, seek legal representation from the experienced attorneys at Armstrong & Vaught, P.L.C. right away.
 Our attorneys have helped countless workers fight for workers’ compensation benefits.
 Now, let us help you secure the benefits you deserve.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.